vikramriyer/vikramriyer.github.io/_pages/aboutme.md

 title: "What I do"
 permalink: /aboutme/
 ---
-I am a Machine Learning Engineer and I like building (understanding) businesses, products and try my best to find ways to solve them using tech and data science; have failed at a doing so quite a few times but gained a lot of experience listening to people.
+I am a Senior Software Engineer well versed in the Data and ML space.
 I have a strong development background which has (I believe) helped me pivot into Data Science and engineer solutions with ease.
-I have listed a few of my learning projects [here](/projects/).
-I worked on these when learning Data Science.
+I have listed a few of my learning projects [here](/projects/) however the list might not be updated.

+Currently, I work at a Data Observability company and enjoy building ML solutions for Data Quality problems.

 Here is the [list](/books/) of books I am reading or already read.
 I also reread a lot of them.

-Working out and meditating help me maintain my sanity in personal life and insanity in working hard!
+Big time workout nerd for the body and meditator for the mind.
+I enjoy talking to people and discussing biases and fallacies.
+Hit me up if you are into these things as well.
+I'd love to talk.

 ## Connect with me
 - [Twitter](https://twitter.com/vikramriyer)